-EDAP TMS S.A. is a holding company and is responsible for providing common services to its subsidiaries, including preparation and consolidation of the financial statements for the group, complying with the requirements of various regulatory agencies and maintaining the listing of its publicly held securities and, in conjunction with its Board of Directors, directing the overall strategy of our group.
+EDAP TMS S.A. is a holding company and is responsible for providing common services to its subsidiaries, including preparation and consolidation of the Company's financial statements, complying with the requirements of various regulatory agencies and maintaining the listing of its publicly held securities and, in conjunction with its Board of Directors, directing the overall strategy of the Company.

-Our activity is organized in three divisions: HIFU, ESWL (including lithotripsy activities) and Distribution.
-Through these three divisions, we develop, produce, market and distribute minimally invasive medical devices, and mainly for urological diseases.
-The HIFU division includes sales of Focal One, related consumables and services (including servicing the Ablatherm installed base), the ESWL division includes revenues generated by the existing installed base of Sonolith range of lithotripters and, the Distribution division includes the sale of complementary products such as lasers, micro-ultrasound systems and other products from third parties.
+Our activity is organized in three divisions: HIFU, ESWL and Distribution.
+Through these three divisions, we develop, produce, market and distribute non- invasive medical systems, mainly for diagnosing and treating urological disease.
+The HIFU division includes sales of Focal One, related consumables and services.
+The ESWL division includes revenues generated by servicing the existing installed base of the EDAP family of lithotripters.
+The Distribution division includes the sale of complementary products such as ExactVu 29 MHz micro-ultrasound systems, surgical lasers, and other products from third parties.

-Our global strategy is to expand our HIFU activities in the U.S. and accelerate HIFU adoption through our HIFU division.
-We are also focusing our efforts on the development of HIFU in other medical conditions beyond prostate cancer.
-We are leveraging our Distribution and ESWL divisions to help optimizing our global development while rolling out our HIFU strategy.
+Our global strategy is to expand our HIFU activities in the U.S. and worldwide to accelerate Focal One Robotic HIFU adoption.
+We are also focusing our efforts in the development of HIFU for the treatment of other medical conditions beyond prostate disease.
+We are leveraging our Distribution and ESWL divisions to help optimize our global development to further support the expansion of our HIFU strategy.